LLNL/axom/src/axom/quest/docs/sphinx/point_mesh_query_cpp.rst

 mesh, a manifold.
 The signed distance from a point to a manifold is mathematically well-defined.
 When the input is not a closed surface mesh, the mesh must span the entire computational mesh domain, dividing it into two regions.
-The third and fourth arguments are used to build the underlying BVH tree spatial index.
-They indicate that BVH tree buckets will be split after 25 objects and that the BVH tree will contain at most 10 levels.
-These are safe default values and can be adjusted if application benchmarking shows a need.
+The third argument is optional, and allows toggling the computation of signs in distance queries; by default, this is set to ``true``, enabling the computation of signs in queries.
+The fourth argument is also optional, and allows for setting a custom Umpire allocator to use in constructing the underlying bounding volume hierarchy.
 Note that the second and subsequent arguments to the constructor correspond to ``quest::signed_distance_set`` functions in the C API.

 As with the ``InOutOctree``, the class is templated on the dimensionality of the mesh, with only 3D meshes being supported.
+The class also accepts a template parameter for execution space, for running signed distance queries with OpenMP or on a GPU.

 .. literalinclude:: ../../tests/quest_signed_distance.cpp
    :start-after: _quest_distance_cpp_init_start